clstrickland/create-status-check/README.md

 Adds a status check update to a commit.
 GitHub will always show the latest state of a context.

+> **Note**
+>
+> This action was forked from https://github.com/Sibz/github-status-action which has not been updated in 2+ years.
+Rather than create another PR, I forked it to a new action, updated all dependencies and restored build tests.

 ## Usage